automl/CARP-S/docs/contributing/contributing-a-benchmark.md

 To add a new benchmark problem to CARP-S, you need to create a Python file that defines a new problem class.
 This class should inherit from the `Problem` class defined in `carps/benchmarks/problem.py`.

-Here's a step-by-step guide:
+Here's a step-by-step guide for how to add a new benchmark:

 1. **Create a new Python file**:
 Create a new Python file in the `carps/benchmarks/` directory.